Yarroudh/segment-lidar/paper/paper.md

 $\Theta_{min}$ and $\Theta_{max}$ are the minimum and maximum azimuthal angles, and $\Phi_{min}$ and $\Phi_{min}$ are the minimum and maximum polar angles. `w` and `h` are the dimensions of the image.

 ## Step 3: Inference on the generated image

 The Segment-Anything Model (SAM) was used to generate masks for all objects in the resulting image [@kirillov:2023].
-Additionally, segment-geospatial [@wu:2023] is implemented to leverage SAM for geospatial analysis by enabling users to achieve results with minimal parameters tuning.
+Additionally, Segment-Geospatial [@wu:2023] is implemented to leverage SAM for geospatial analysis by enabling users to achieve results with minimal parameters tuning.
 The results for sample data are illustrated in \autoref{fig:inference}.

 ![Inference results using SAM and SamGeo.\label{fig:inference}](figures/inference.png)